Opelousas, Louisiana: Education

 Opelousas is home to several public and private schools.
 Opelousas has many public high schools, which are Opelousas Senior High, Northwest High School, and Magnet Academy for Cultural Arts.
 Opelousas Junior High serves as the area middle school.
 The city has seven public elementary schools.
 It is also home to one of the campuses of South Louisiana Community College.

 The private schools are religiously based, including Opelousas Catholic School, Westminster Christian Academy, Apostolic Christian Academy, New Hope Christian Academy, and Family Worship Christian Academy.

+Transportation

+Opelousas is served by Interstate 49 and US Route 190, as well as state highways including 31, 104, 182, 357, 749, and 3043.

+Freight rail service includes the Union Pacific Railroad and the shortline Acadiana Railway.

+Opelousas is home to the St. Landry Parish Airport (KOPL), owned by the St. Landry Parish Government, which has a main paved runway 5,999’ by 100’.
+Commercial air transportation is available at Lafayette Regional Airport, about 26 miles to the south, or Baton Rouge Metropolitan Airport, about 59 miles to the east.

 Media

 Opelousas is part of the Lafayette television and radio markets.

 The city is home to KOCZ-LP, a low power community radio station owned and operated by the Southern Development Foundation.
 The station was built by numerous volunteers from Opelousas and around the country at the third Prometheus Radio Project barnraising.

 KOCZ broadcasts music, news, and public affairs to listeners now at 92.9.
 It was originally on 103.7, but had to move due to a full-power station being licensed to 103.7.
 Opelousas is home to The Mix KOGM 107.1FM, which is owned by KSLO Broadcasting, Inc.

 There are two TV stations based in Opelousas, KDCG-CD (Class A Digital) TV Channel 22 and K39JV, another low power on channel 39.